chrisschu/Poll_App/README.md

         User A gets List 1, User B gets List 2, User C gets List 1, and so on....

 The idea behind this project is to make first experiences with **Mongodb, pymongo, virtuelenv** and **flask**.
-It contains a simple questionnaire which results will be inserted into the database.
+It contains a questionnaire which results will be inserted into the database.

 At the moment this app offers only insertion, not viewing the database.